-DA BOM : Best of Microbiology August, 2020 Part II
+DA BOM : Best of Microbiology In The News August 2020 Part II

-Once a month Microbigals will bring you our favorite microbiology news, from scientific papers, to fellow bloggers, to news articles in 5 categories: Extremophiles, Medical, Environmental and Marine, Food and Agriculture and Microbial Products.
-So you can stay up to date with the world of microbe news.
-Here is the best of microbiology news for August, 2020.
+Once a month Microbigals will bring you our favorite microbiology news, from scientific papers to fellow bloggers, to news articles in 5 categories: Extremophiles, Medical, Environmental and Marine, Food and Agriculture, and Microbial Products.
+So you can stay up to date with the world of microbiology in the news.
+Here is the best of microbiology news for August 2020.

 Extremophiles & Space ‘Crobes

 1. UK at the forefront of space exploration with biomining experiment - UK Space Agency

 In October an experiment will be launched to the ISS to look at how microbes act in microgravity